How to Install & Use Chromium OS on Raspberry Pi? (FydeOS)

 What is Chromium OS?

-As mentioned in the introduction, Chromium OS is an open-source version of the system created by Google (Chrome OS), that you can use for free, as a Linux distribution.
+Chromium OS is an open-source version of the system created by Google (Chrome OS), that you can use for free, as a Linux distribution.

-Google took some bricks of Linux, like the kernel and Portage to manage packages (as on Gentoo), but the main goal is to use all the Chromium apps from the browser in a more classic computer system.
+Google took some bricks of Linux, like kernel and Portage to manage packages (as on Gentoo), but the main goal is to use all of the Chromium apps from the browser in a more classic computer system.

-Yes, when you think about it, once you have all the websites and apps from Google (Google Docs, YouTube, Hangouts, Gmail, etc.), you have almost everything you need for a desktop computer.
+When you think about it, once you have all the websites and apps from Google (Google Docs, YouTube, Hangouts, Gmail, etc.), you have almost everything you need for a desktop computer.

 It’s a new way to use a system, with everything in the cloud, but it should be interesting to try (I never had a Chromebook before for information, so it’s new for me at least ^^).